More formula shipments to come as Biden addresses shortage - NewsBreak

 U.S. regulators and Abbott announced an agreement last month that would help pave the way for reopening the plant, though production has not restarted.

-The White House did not respond to a request for comment on why Abbott was not included in Wednesday’s meeting.Domestic dispute leads to deadly shooting in Oklahoma City
+The White House did not respond to a request for comment on why Abbott was not included in Wednesday’s meeting.2nd baby formula shipment arrives in Washington DC

 According to Datasembly , the first notable spike in out-of-stock formula was late last year and things have steadily worsened all this year.